Step 3: Displaying Tank State by Subscribing to JointState Topics¶

 target_link_libraries(RttJointStateSubscriber ${roscpp_LIBRARIES} Choreonoid::CnoidBodyPlugin)

-As a difference from the previous step 2, Choreonoid::CnoidBodyPlugin is added to target_link_libraries.
-This is called an “import library” in CMake, and it can be used as if this library is built in the same CMake project.
-In this example, the CnoidBodyPlugin library corresponding to the Choreonoid Body plugin is specified, and this will provide a link to the library and other settings necessary for the build (include directory, compile options, etc.).
-Such imported libraries provided by Choreonoid can be used by specifying choreonoid in find_package.
-They are all defined in the form “Choreonoid::library name”.
+Unlike Step 2, Choreonoid::CnoidBodyPlugin is added to target_link_libraries.
+This is what CMake calls an “imported library,” allowing you to use it as if the library were built within the same CMake project.
+Here we specify the CnoidBodyPlugin library corresponding to Choreonoid’s Body plugin, which provides linking to the library and other build settings (include directories, compile options, etc.).
+Such Choreonoid-provided imported libraries become available by specifying choreonoid in find_package.
+They’re all defined in the format “Choreonoid::LibraryName”.

 target_link_libraries(RttJointStateSubscriber ${roscpp_LIBRARIES} Choreonoid::CnoidBase Choreonoid::CnoidBodyPlugin)

-However, since CnoidBodyPlugin depends on CnoidBase, the latter is automatically included by writing only the former.
+However, since CnoidBodyPlugin depends on CnoidBase, writing only the former automatically includes the latter.

-After creating the source file and writing the CMakeLists.txt file, let’s build the program with catkin build.
-If the build is successful, a binary file of the simple controller will be generated with the file name “RttJointStateSubscriber.so”.
+After creating the source file and updating CMakeLists.txt, build with catkin build.
+A successful build generates the simple controller binary file as “RttJointStateSubscriber.so”.

-Let’s introduce the built controller into the project to complete the project.
-As in the previous steps, create a simple controller item as a child item of the Tank item and specify “RttJointStateSubscriber.so” as the controller module.
-The item name should also be “RttJointStateSubscriber”.
-The item tree will look like the following.
+Let’s introduce the built controller to complete the project.
+As in previous steps, create a simple controller item as a child of the Tank item and specify “RttJointStateSubscriber.so” as the controller module.
+Name the item “RttJointStateSubscriber” as well.
+The item tree becomes:

 + Tank